dennismi/dennismi.github.io/lego/index.md

 # The plan
 My plan is to automate the operation of the [Lego 60051 Highspeed passenger train](http://brickset.com/sets/60051-1/High-Speed-Passenger-Train), without any alteration of the set it self.

 I plan to put a RFID tag in the middle train car, to know when the train is arriving at the station.
+That is have one RFID reader at the station, and one before and after the station, to decelerate and accelerate the trains accordingly.

 # The gear
 * [Lego 60051 Highspeed passenger train](http://brickset.com/sets/60051-1/High-Speed-Passenger-Train)
 * [Arduino (china clone)](http://www.electrodragon.com/product/edarduino-mega-c-arduino-compatible-r3-board-ch340/)
 * [IR Transmittter](http://www.electrodragon.com/product/kit-universal-ir-receiver-gp1ux311qs-and-ir-led-transmitter/)
 * [RFID Reader](http://www.electrodragon.com/product/mifare-rc522-rfid-card-readerdetector-ic-card/)
-And some wires, and resistors to connect the different items.
+* And some wires, and resistors to connect the different items.

 ## The train
 <img src="/assets/images/WP_20160612_09_53_52_Pro.jpg" style="width:50%;height:auto;">